 4. Use Motion Sensor Lights

 Raccoons are nocturnal foragers and usually do most of their damage at night.
-Motion sensor lights, when installed in the right locations around the yard, can quickly scare the creatures away before they have a chance to get closer to the house.
+When installed in the suitable locations around the yard, motion sensor lights can quickly scare the creatures away before they get closer to the house.
 Because motion sensor lights are only triggered when movement is detected, they are only likely to be on for a few minutes each night.

 5. Set Catch-and-Release Traps